nnirror/facet/README.md

 ### Single number generators
 - **barmod** ( _modulo_, _values_ )
 	- returns values that depend on the current value of `bars`. (`bars` is a global variable that starts at 0 and increments at the completion of a loop.)
 	- selects a value from the `values` array, based on `bars % modulo`.
-If the `bars` value currently is 9, and the `modulo` argument to this function is 4, since 9 % 4 = 1, this function will return the value from the `values` array immediately following the number 1.
+If the `bars` value currently is 9, and the `modulo` argument to this method is 4, since 9 % 4 = 1, this method will return the value from the `values` array immediately following the number 1.
-	- **NOTE**: The function first checks if the `values` array contains an even number of elements.
+	- **NOTE**: It first checks if the `values` array contains an even number of elements.
 If not, it throws an error.
-	- **NOTE**: The function checks if every integer from 0 to (mod-1) is one of the even-numbered keys of the values array.
+	- **NOTE**: It also checks if every integer from 0 to (mod-1) is one of the even-numbered keys of the values array.
 If not, it throws an error.
 	- example:
 		- `$('example').sine(barmod(4,[0,100,1,150,2,200,3,300])).play(); // when bars % 4 == 0, plays a 100Hz sine. when bars % 4 == 1, plays a 150 Hz sine. when bars % 4 == 2, plays a 200Hz sine. when bars % 4 == 3, plays a 300Hz sine.`
 ---